Do you want your business (or your client’s business) to grow naturally?

 Unless, of course, you know what you’re doing.

-How to Handle Outreach the Wrong Way
+How to Connect with Influencers the Wrong Way

 You do have one thing going for you.
 Most people are handling outreach the wrong way.
 The majority of requests these people receive are cold.
 Cold emails, cold calls… cold outreach.
 It’s all about “Me, me, me!”